2019-20 Start of School Campaign

 Notice of Final Rulemaking: Chapter 75 Alternative Program Designation

-On Friday, June 14, 2019, OSSE released a Notice of Final Rulemaking, proposing a new chapter titled “Alternative Program” to Subtitle A “Office of the State Superintendent of Education” of Title 5 “Education” in the DC Municipal Regulations.
+On Friday, June 14, 2019, OSSE released a Notice of Final Rulemaking, proposing a new chapter entitled “Alternative Program” to Subtitle A “Office of the State Superintendent of Education” of Title 5 “Education” in the DC Municipal Regulations.
 This chapter sets forth the eligibility criteria for a school or specialized program within a school to be designated as an alternative education program and establishes the application process.

 The final rulemaking can be found in the DC Register and on the OSSE website.